 So, Father’s Day cards.
 I’m sending a written one this year, just feel it’s a little bit more personal.
 Best get to sending it quick though, the post has not been good for me lately.

 If you don’t want to pick one and send it, there are much simpler ways to go about it.
 My favourite is Thortful, they have some great cards on there.
 Or, check out Moonpig, Funky Pigeon or Etsy – there’s always a good range on those sites.
 You’ll find some great Father’s Day cards to go, which you can personalise on the front, and on the inside.

 – Me, my bro and dad living it up in Samos, Greece.

-Father’s Day 2020 is definitely going to be a different one, but it doesn’t mean it has to be any less special.
-It could even be one to remember.
-I hope this list of travel themed Father’s Day presents for lockdown has given you some ideas.
+Father’s Day 2021 is definitely going to be a special one.
+I hope this list of travel themed Father’s Day presents has given you some ideas.